 "Not too new, not too tight, not too perfect"

-Adam Lewenhaupt could be a model for his own brand.
-Blue-eyed, roman-nosed, with designer stubble and shoulder-length locks from a L'Oréal advert, the 39-year-old Swede is surf-dude cool yet armed with an enviable knack for nailing that easy-chic, smart-end of smart-casual aesthetic that every forty-something, Billions-watching, big-swinging hedge-fund-super-star aims for when scrolling through the Style Edits of Mr Porter.
+dam Lewenhaupt could be a model for his own brand.
+Blue-eyed, roman-nosed, with designer stubble and shoulder-length locks from a L'Oréal advert, the 39-year-old Swede is surf-dude cool yet armed with an enviable knack for nailing that easy-chic, smart-end of smart-casual aesthetic that every 40-something, Billions-watching, big-swinging hedge-fund-bro aims for come casual Friday.

 I once had the pleasure of sitting next to Lewenhaupt during a press dinner put on in collaboration with one of his London stockists, Trunk Clothiers.
 Lewenhaupt talks with a worldliness picked up from pin-balling between the planet’s power cities – London, Dhaka, Stockholm – and listens with a blue-steel intensity that would make your missus blush.
 You wouldn’t blame her.